ProteinsWebTeam/interpro7-api/deploy_tools/README.md

     To run functional tests use ```../virtualenv/bin/python manage.py test functional_tests```

+*   As a reference [HERE](https://docs.google.com/presentation/d/13_a6IbTq8KPGRH5AhsauEDJt4jEXNsT7DFdg1PNn4_I/edit?usp=sharing) is a graphic describing the fixtures.

 All the test can be run at the same time:

 ```../virtualenv/bin/python manage.py test```